Macroom: Tourism

 Tourist attractions include the town centre, an 18-hole golf course, and the Castle Grounds, with fishing and golfing grounds.
 The town's surroundings contain large amounts of megalithic monuments, early Christian holy wells, churches and sacred sites associated with ancient visionaries and healers.
-Mushera Mountain is located a few kilometres to the north of the town, near Millstreet Country Park.
+Mushera mountains are located a few kilometres to the north of the town, near Millstreet Country Park.
 It contains the ancient Saint John's Well.
-Carrigaphooca Castle a tower house 6 km west of the town no longer accessible to the public.

 The Castle Arch, the centerpiece of the old castle grounds, admits walkers to the demesne parklands.
 It is held in trust to, and in the possession of the people of Macroom.
 Its large park contains riverside walks among mature oak and beech trees.

 The Gearagh

 The Gearagh is a national nature reserve on an inland delta, is located 1.5 km south of Macroom.
 It comprises a series of small islands, separated by anastomosing, mostly flat, river channels or streams, and is bounded by Toon Bridge, Illaunmore, and Anahala Bridge.
 The area is thought to have been wooded since the end of the last Ice Age c.
-8,000 bc.
+8,000 BC.
 The alluvial woodland extended as far as the Lee Bridge, and consisted of a large number of mature oak and ash trees.

 The reserve was gutted in 1954 when the Lee hydro-electric scheme led to extensive tree-felling and flooding.
 Now submerged houses are visible from the area around Two Mile Bridge.
 The scheme resulted in the loss of sixty percent of the former oak woodland.
 Today, the Gearagh is of interest and importance due to its rich and rare diversity of wildlife, and represents the only extant extensive alluvial woodland in Western Europe.

 The Gearagh is primarily of interest and importance due to its rich and rare diversity of wildlife, and it represents the only extant extensive alluvial woodland in Western Europe.
 It hosts numerous rare plant species including marsh marigold, meadowsweet and nightshade, and 62 species of moss and liverwort.
 While oak and ash trees once pre-dominated, today there are a number of willow and alder trees on the higher islands and inlets.
 It hosts a large diversity of birds and wildfowl and attracts both summer and winter migrants.
 Examples include mallards, wigeon, Greylag geese, herons and coots.
 It also hosts Atlantic salmon and the near extinct freshwater pearl mussel.
 The area is protected under the international Ramsar Convention.

 Today the Gearagh comprises wide but shallow water enclosing a series of small islands separated by anastomosing, mostly flat, river streams.
 It remains an area of outstanding natural beauty, with a diverse ecological system and wide variety of plants, birds and fish, including freshwater pearl mussel, Atlantic salmon, whooper swans, kingfishers and otters.